How to search for root cause using Cause and Effect Chain Analysis?

 Step 4.
 Think and answer the question “Why?”.
 Continue to answer the questions “Why?” creating your cause and effect chain until you get to the end, a dead end.
 A dead-end means there is nothing to do with this you cannot change it.

 Step 5.
 Before you define the root cause, let’s understand what the root cause is?
 The traditional definition says:

 A Root Cause is a fundamental reason for the occurrence of the problem – it might be good but not helpful.
-Typically, you can do nothing with a fundamental reason of an occurrence.
+Typically, you can do nothing with a fundamental reason for an occurrence.
 There is a practical definition:

 A root cause is a source of a defect such that if it is removed, the defect is decreased or removed.
 So the root cause is a reason that you have to choose to solve the problem.

 Step 6.
 Think and write a possible solution for each cause that appeared in your Cause-Effect Cain;

 Step 7.
 Rank the solutions and choose the most suitable for the realization.